-I am an applied linguist, specialising in discourse analysis and sociolinguistics, with a preference for the methodological combination of Critical Discourse Analysis and Corpus Linguistics in my research and supervision.
+In terms of research and supervision, I specialise in discourse analysis and sociolinguistics, with a preference for the methodological combination of Critical Discourse Analysis and Corpus Linguistics.
 I am particularly interested in how identity and language intersect - both in terms of how we express our identities in the ways in which we use language, and especially in how aspects of identity are constructed through patterns of choices in language.
-I investigate these patterns in a variety of text types, especially print media and children's fiction.
+I investigate these patterns of meaning in a variety of text types, especially print media and children's fiction.

-I spent the 2019/20 academic year at University of Reading, teaching discourse analysis and sociolinguistics, but before that I was at Rhodes University in South Africa for many years.
-While there, I was active on university-level committees and organisations, chairing groups on research ethics and gender issues.
-I acted as a reviewer or board member for several local and international journals, including Gender and Language, and Corpora, and organised several international conferences.
-I was Chairperson of the Southern African Applied Linguistics Association for two terms, and then joint President of the Southern African Linguistics and Applied Linguistics Society.
+I joined the OU in September 2020, having spent the 2019/20 academic year at University of Reading, teaching discourse analysis and sociolinguistics.
+Before that I was at Rhodes University in South Africa for many years.
+I act as a reviewer or board member for several local and international journals, including Gender and Language, and Corpora.

 I am an active researcher focussing on language and identity, combining discourse analysis and corpus linguistics methods.